spion/nac/README.md

 [fabric](http://docs.fabfile.org/en/1.6/), or, in the future, **rnac**

 nac is also multi-user aware: a single daemon runs as root and all clients talk to it.
-Apps however are run are run under the uid of the user that added the application, and each user can only control his own apps.
+Apps however are run under the uid of the user that added the application, and each user can only control his own apps.

 # how it works